ImoutoHeaven/longnamefs-rs/README.md

 - Uses the fuser adapter exclusively; the `--fuse-impl` switch is ignored for v2.
 - `--max-name-len`: maximum logical segment length accepted (default 1024; returns `ENAMETOOLONG`/`EINVAL` when exceeded).
 - `--index-sync`: `always` flush index on every mutation, `batch` (default) flushes when 128 pending changes or 5s elapsed, `off` disables background flush (index rebuild will recover).
+- `--enable-passthrough`: request FUSE passthrough (kernel 7.40+ with `FUSE_PASSTHROUGH` required; fuser `abi-7-40` feature is compiled in by default).
+On failure to negotiate, IO automatically falls back to userspace and logs the reason once per process start.

 The process stays in the foreground and runs until the filesystem is unmounted or the process is terminated.
 This is intentional and makes it easy to use